Faroe Islands: Music

 The Faroe Islands have an active music scene, with live music being a regular part of the Islands' life and many Faroese being proficient at several instruments.
 Multiple Danish Music Award winner Teitur Lassen calls the Faroes home and is arguably the islands' most internationally well-known musical export.

 The Islands have their own orchestra (the classical ensemble Aldubáran) and many different choirs; the best-known of these is Havnarkórið.
 The best-known local Faroese composers are Sunleif Rasmussen and Kristian Blak, who is also head of the record company Tutl.
 The first Faroese opera was by Sunleif Rasmussen.
-It is entitled Í Óðamansgarði (The Madman's Garden) and was premiered on 12 October 2006 at the Nordic House.
+It is entitled Í Óðamansgarði (The Madman's Garden) and premiered on 12 October 2006 at the Nordic House.
 The opera is based on a short story by the writer William Heinesen.

 Notable young Faroese musicians include Eivør Pálsdóttir, Høgni Reistrup, Høgni Lisberg, Heidrik (Heiðrikur á Heygum), Guðrið Hansdóttir, and Brandur Enni.
 In 2023, Reiley became the first Faroese artist to represent Denmark in the Eurovision Song Contest.
 In 2025, Sissal became the second Faroese artist to represent Denmark in the Eurovision Song Contest, and the first to qualify for the Grand Final.

 Well-known bands include Týr, Hamferð, The Ghost, Boys in a Band, 200, and SIC.

 A festival of contemporary and classical music, Summartónar, is held each summer.
 The G!
-Festival in Norðragøta in July and Summarfestivalurin in Klaksvík in August are both large, open-air music festivals for popular music with both local and international musicians participating.
-Havnar Jazzfelag was established on 21 November 1975 and is still active.
-Currently, Havnar Jazzfelag is arranging VetrarJazz amongst other jazz festivals in the Faroe Islands.
+Festival in Norðragøta in July and Summarfestivalurin in Klaksvík in August are both large, open-air music festivals for popular music with local and international acts participating.
+Havnar Jazzfelag was established on 21 November 1975 and is still active, as well as arranging VetrarJazz and other jazz festivals in the Faroe Islands.

 Nordic House in the Faroe Islands

 The Nordic House in the Faroe Islands (Norðurlandahúsið) is the most important cultural institution in the Faroes.
 It aims to support and promote Scandinavian and Faroese culture, locally and in the Nordic region.
 Erlendur Patursson (1913–86), a Faroese member of the Nordic Council, raised the idea of a Nordic cultural house in the Faroe Islands.
-A Nordic competition for architects was held in 1977, in which 158 architects participated.
+A Nordic competition to choose an architect was held in 1977, in which 158 architects participated.
 The winners were Ola Steen from Norway and Kolbrún Ragnarsdóttir from Iceland.
-By staying true to folklore, the architects built the Nordic House to resemble an enchanted hill of elves.
+Staying true to folklore, the architects built the Nordic House to resemble an enchanted hill of elves.
 The house opened in Tórshavn in 1983.
-The Nordic House is a cultural organization under the Nordic Council.
+The Nordic House is a cultural organisation under the Nordic Council.
 The Nordic House is run by a steering committee of eight, of whom three are Faroese and five from other Nordic countries.
-There is also a local advisory body of fifteen members representing Faroese cultural organizations.
+There is also a local advisory body of fifteen members representing Faroese cultural organisations.
 The House is managed by a director appointed by the steering committee for a four-year term.